Tiyko/bram-stoker/TESTING_AND_DEBUGGING.md

 * Position fixed did that very well.
 This cascaded in another problem and make the menu come out of the parent container that was nested in so i had to give it more precise rules.
 * Although this solution was perfect using Chrome browser and Brave browser, while checking on Firefox browser the picture on the background would spill out of the parent container while navigating the About page on both desktops and mobile phones.
   * Solution was simple.
 I have used a fixed viewport width on the parent container and after testing it out it behaved very well and was responsive on all browsers.
+Overflow:hidden didn't work.

 ***